-James is an Associate Solicitor within our family team.
+James is a managing associate solicitor within our family team.
 Prior to joining Grosvenor Law in 2020, James worked at a leading family law practice also based in Mayfair.

 James advises in all areas of private family law, including divorce and financial remedy proceedings, nuptial agreements, cohabitation issues and private children matters.
 Many of the disputes James deals with have complex financial and/or international elements and his clients largely consist of high net worth individuals or ultra-high net worth individuals.
-Many of James’ cases are heard in the High Court and James has experience in the Court of Appeal.
+Many of James’ cases are heard in the High Court and Court of Appeal.

 Examples of James’ recent work are:

 Ravendark Holdings Ltd v Rotenberg & Ors EWCA Civ 1661: James acted for a Russian oligarch husband who had extraordinary wealth in his Court of Appeal proceedings.
 The Court of Appeal allowed the appellant’s appeal against an order that it held property on resulting trust for the husband where the property was purchased using funds loaned to it by another company (owned beneficially by the husband) and the loan was found not to be a sham.
 In such circumstances, the property could not be held on resulting trust.
 The husband supported the applicant’s appeal.